dragolabs/dpkg-sphinx-se/README.md

 build.sh -s 2.1.9 -p 5.6.19-67.0 -d 5.6.19-67.0-618.trusty -o trusty
 ```

+The above paramaters work well for Ubuntu 14.04 LTS 'Trusty' and the most up-to-date Percona Server 5.6 from the Percona APT repository.

 You'll find your .deb in the _pkg directory.

 ## Links